-FEDERATION AERONAUTIQUE INTERNATIONALE Maison du Sport International, Av. de Rhodanie 54, CH-1007 Lausanne, Switzerland
+FEDERATION AERONAUTIQUE INTERNATIONALE

+MSI - Avenue de Rhodanie 54 - CH-1007 Lausanne - Switzerland

-Copyright 2013
+Copyright 2019

 All rights reserved.
 Copyright in this document is owned by the Fédération Aéronautique Internationale (FAI).
 Any person acting on behalf of the FAI or one of its Members is hereby authorized to copy, print, and distribute this document, subject to the following conditions: